Flash memory: Structure

 V-NAND uses a charge trap flash geometry (which was commercially introduced in 2002 by AMD and Fujitsu) that stores charge on an embedded silicon nitride film.
 Such a film is more robust against point defects and can be made thicker to hold larger numbers of electrons.
 V-NAND wraps a planar charge trap cell into a cylindrical form.
-As of 2020, 3D NAND Flash memories by Micron and Intel instead use floating gates, however, Micron 128 layer and above 3D NAND memories use a conventional charge trap structure, due to the dissolution of the partnership between Micron and Intel.
-Charge trap 3D NAND Flash is thinner than floating gate 3D NAND.
+As of 2020, 3D NAND flash memories by Micron and Intel instead use floating gates, however, Micron 128 layer and above 3D NAND memories use a conventional charge trap structure, due to the dissolution of the partnership between Micron and Intel.
+Charge trap 3D NAND flash is thinner than floating gate 3D NAND.
 In floating gate 3D NAND, the memory cells are completely separated from one another, whereas in charge trap 3D NAND, vertical groups of memory cells share the same silicon nitride material.

 An individual memory cell is made up of one planar polysilicon layer containing a hole filled by multiple concentric vertical cylinders.
 The hole's polysilicon surface acts as the gate electrode.
 The outermost silicon dioxide cylinder acts as the gate dielectric, enclosing a silicon nitride cylinder that stores charge, in turn enclosing a silicon dioxide cylinder as the tunnel dielectric that surrounds a central rod of conducting polysilicon which acts as the conducting channel.

 Memory cells in different vertical layers do not interfere with each other, as the charges cannot move vertically through the silicon nitride storage medium, and the electric fields associated with the gates are closely confined within each layer.
 The vertical collection is electrically identical to the serial-linked groups in which conventional NAND flash memory is configured.
+There is also string stacking, which builds several 3D NAND memory arrays or "plugs" separately, but stacked together to create a product with a higher number of 3D NAND layers on a single die.
+Often, two or 3 arrays are stacked.
+The misalignment between plugs is in the order of 30 to 10nm.

 Construction

 Growth of a group of V-NAND cells begins with an alternating stack of conducting (doped) polysilicon layers and insulating silicon dioxide layers.

 The next step is to form a cylindrical hole through these layers.
-In practice, a 128 Gibit V-NAND chip with 24 layers of memory cells requires about 2.9 billion such holes.
+In practice, a 128 Gbit V-NAND chip with 24 layers of memory cells requires about 2.9 billion such holes.
 Next, the hole's inner surface receives multiple coatings, first silicon dioxide, then silicon nitride, then a second layer of silicon dioxide.
 Finally, the hole is filled with conducting (doped) polysilicon.